Skip to Content

 But the country made clear it was “ready to move in a different direction,” said longtime Trump adviser Corey Lewandowski.
 “They want someone who’s going to change.
 They don’t have to think back 20 or 30 years.
 They can think back to four and five years ago.
 And they want that back in the White House.”

-A new Republican coalitio
+A new Republican coalition

 After his 2020 loss, Trump’s campaign worked to grow his appeal beyond the white working-class base that had delivered his first victory.
 The campaign would court young people and Black and Latino men, including many who rarely voted but felt like they weren’t getting ahead.
 They seized on divisions in the Democratic Party, courting both Jewish voters and Muslims.

-In a scene that would have seemed unthinkable eight years ago, Trump — the man who called for “a total and complete shutdown of Muslims” entering the country and later perused targeted travel bans — appeared onstage at his last rally of the campaign with Amer Ghalib, the Democratic, Arab American mayor of Hamtramck, Michigan.
+In a scene that would have seemed unthinkable eight years ago, Trump — the man who called for “a total and complete shutdown of Muslims” entering the country and later pursued targeted travel bans — appeared onstage at his last rally of the campaign with Amer Ghalib, the Democratic, Arab American mayor of Hamtramck, Michigan.
 Days earlier, Trump had gone to the majority Arab American city of Dearborn, Michigan, for a campaign stop.

 “They saw him as their last hope to end these wars in the Middle East and bring back peace.
 And this was made very clear when he came to Dearborn,” said Massad Boulos, the father of Trump’s son-in-law, who led Trump’s outreach with Arab Americans.
 He noted Harris “didn’t even come close to Dearborn.”